Prashant-b97/FrontEnd_ToDo_practice/README.md

 ---

+## 🚀 Deployment & CI

+- GitHub Actions workflow (`.github/workflows/deploy.yml`) publishes the `modern-todo-app` folder to GitHub Pages.
+- Dockerfile in the same directory serves the static bundle via Nginx for local demos or container platforms.
+- `.dockerignore` keeps the image lean by excluding Git metadata and temporary files.

 ## 📈 Roadmap Ideas

-- Sync tasks with a backend (Supabase/Firebase) and add multi-device support.
+- Wire tasks to Supabase/Firebase for real-time sync and authentication.
-- Export completed sessions into Markdown (or push straight into another repo).
+- Export completed items as Markdown for use in case studies or stand-up notes.
+- Add Playwright smoke tests and run them in CI.
-- Deploy the UI to GitHub Pages and embed it in your portfolio.
+- Deploy to GitHub Pages (already automated) and capture analytics with Plausible.
-- Layer on component tests with Playwright or Cypress.

 ---

 ## 🤝 About

-Crafted by **Prashant Bhardwaj** to demonstrate front-end craftsmanship alongside Linux/DevOps practice.
-If you’re a recruiter or collaborator, explore the modern app first, then skim the archive folders to see the progression.
+Crafted by **Prashant Bhardwaj** to demonstrate front-end craftsmanship.
+Recruiters can dive straight into `modern-todo-app/` for the polished experience, then explore `docs/` and `archive/` to trace the learning progression.